eclipse-velocitas/velocitas-docs/content/en/docs/about/deployment_model/vehicle_app_releases/_index.md

 On creating a new release with a specific new version, GitHub creates a tag and automatically runs the `Release workflow` defined in .github/workflows/release.yml, given that `CI workflow` has run successfully for the current commit on the main branch.

-The set of actions included in the `Release workflow` cover:
+The set of actions included in the `Release workflow` cover the objective:

 - **Generating and publishing QA information** - actions load the QA information from GitHub artifacts stored for the same commit reference and verify it.
 Additionally, release documentation is generated and added to the GitHub release.
 If there is no information available for the current commit, the release workflow will fail.
 - **Pull & label container image** - actions pull the Vehicle App container image based on the current commit hash from the GitHub artifacts and label it with the specified tag version.
 If the image cannot be found, the workflow will fail.